Decoding Emotional Outbursts:

 Parenting a neurodivergent child presents unique challenges, particularly when managing emotional outbursts.
-These outbursts, often manifesting as tantrums or meltdowns, can be confusing and overwhelming for both the child and the parent.
+These outbursts, often manifesting as Understanding Tantrums or meltdowns, can be confusing and overwhelming for both the child and the parent.
 By understanding the causes and differences between tantrums and meltdowns, as well as identifying sensory triggers, parents can better support their children during these difficult moments.

 1 .
 Tantrums vs. Meltdowns: Recognizing the Differences Tantrums and meltdowns are often mistakenly viewed as the same.
 However, they are driven by very different factors.
 Tantrums are typically goal-oriented; a child may throw a tantrum when they want something and are unable to get it.
 Tantrums often stop when the child either receives what they want or is distracted.
 In contrast, meltdowns are more complex and usually result from overwhelming emotional or sensory input.
 A child in meltdown mode may be unable to control their emotions, and the outburst may continue until they have fully processed the stressor.